ur4ckh/CheatDevicePS2-wiki/Cheat-Databases.md

-Cheats can be stored in two formats:
+Cheat databases can be stored in two formats:

 1. **CDB (recommended)** - A CDB file can be loaded very quickly and compressed to a small size.